troclaux/peso/README.md

       - yes
 - how should i add my .env to aws secrets manager? terraform variables in `terraform.tfvars` that are initialized in `main.tf`
 - how do i create a domain for my website? register desired domain with aws route 53

-## pseudocode for CI/CD pipelines

-- CI
-  - test and lint next.js application
-  - build and push docker image to ecr
-    - checkout code from repository
-    - configure aws credentials for ecr access
-    - login to aws ecr
-    - build and tag docker image for next.js app
-    - build and tag docker image for nginx
-    - push both docker images to ecr
-- CD
-  - deploy latest docker images on ec2 instance
-    - ssh into ec2
-    - pull latest container images from ecr
-    - remove existing `docker-compose.yml` file on ec2
-    - copy new `docker-compose.yml` to ec2 instance
-    - stop and remove running application with `docker-compose down`
-    - clean up unused docker images with `docker image prune -f`
-    - restart application with `docker-compose up -d`